NEY-GLH/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Documentation and validation
 > [!NOTE]
 > This section is **mandatory** if this PR is to create a deployment version.
-- List documentation that will need changing or writing.
+- List documentation that will need changing or writing, which may include validations, risk assessments, and manuals for users and developers.
 - Indicate the level of validation required - if the output used for downstream analysis could be affected by the changes, then a higher level of validation will be required.